Updated on September 11, 2022

 These prices don’t include taxes.
 To convert yen prices into your local value, use a converter like Xe.com.

-However, except for Akiba-Hobby (be sure that there is “ovs” in the URL and not “ec”) these shops don’t offer overseas shipping.
+However, except for Akiba-Hobby (be sure that there is “ovs” in the URL and not “ec”) all these shops don’t offer overseas shipping.
 You must rely on proxy/forwarding services.

 A few tips: